-In a trip aimed at burying a row over Tibet and deepening commercial ties between the world's second-largest economy and Europe's financial capital, Li met Queen Elizabeth and was due to hold talks with Prime Minister David Cameron.
+In a trip aimed at deepening commercial ties between the world's second-largest economy and Europe's financial capital and moving past a row over Tibet, Li met Queen Elizabeth and held talks with Prime Minister David Cameron.

-Oil major BP will sign a deal worth around $20 billion to supply China National Offshore Oil Corporation (CNOOC) with liquefied natural gas (LNG) cargoes, BP Chief Executive Bob Dudley said at a conference in Moscow.
+Oil major BP signed a 20-year deal worth around $20 billion to supply China National Offshore Oil Corporation (CNOOC) with liquefied natural gas (LNG) cargoes, BP Chief Executive Bob Dudley said at a conference in Moscow.

-"It is a 20-year supply agreement on LNG.
-It is a fair price for them and a fair price for us.
+"It is a fair price for them and a fair price for us.
 It is a good bridge between the UK and China in terms of trade," Dudley said.

-China, whose $9 trillion economy is over three times the size of Britain's, wants to use the visit to put differences with London over Tibet behind it.
+China, whose $9 trillion economy is over three times the size of Britain's, wants to use the visit to move past differences with London over Tibet.